 Several quality standards, models, and methods have been developed in the past to guide software companies in defining and institutionalizing their quality management processes.
-Approaches, like ISO/IEC 9001, CMMI1, SPICE2, Automotive SPICE focus on the quality of the software process.
+Approaches, like ISO/IEC 9001, CMMI, SPICE, Automotive SPICE focus on the quality of the software process.
 Some other approaches, like ISO/IEC 9126 and ISO/IEC 25010 are about software product quality.
-Others, e.g. GQM3, describe measurement techniques used in software development, while even others, like PSP and TSP4 emphasize the importance of human resources and personal processes used by the software development.
-Nowadays, ITIL5, COBIT6, SoX- and SQUARE5 are becoming more and more popular, and other approaches, like Six Sigma, sometimes are also present in the same quality management environment.
-In this paper we focus on software product quality and we investigate the way source code scanners can be used in quality management.
+Others, e.g. GQM, describe measurement techniques used in software development, while even others, like PSP and TSP emphasize the importance of human resources and personal processes used by the software development.
+Nowadays, ITIL, COBIT, SoX and SQUARE are becoming more and more popular, and other approaches, like Six Sigma, sometimes are also present in the same quality management environment.
+In this paper we focus on software product quality management.
 First, for the sake of better understanding, we survey the main aspects of software quality, the general (product) quality standards and the source code scanners PMD and FxCop.